AlexanderMichael12/BFB-Semester-Project/README.md

 1. Open the project folder in VS Code.
 2. Double-click the `index.html` and the web browser will open up.
-3. Navigate the different pages to manage the drivers, trucks or view the overall company history.
+3. Navigate the different pages to manage the drivers and trucks or view the overall company history.

 ## Technologies Used